Generic35/Dropbox-On-The-Blockchain/README.md

  - Uploaded file are listed
  - Each file has a link to it's transaction on Etherscan
  - As well as a link to the file itself on IPFS
- - For example the link can be used to share the stored file in chat message like Telegram
+ - For example the link can then be used to share the stored file in a chat message like Telegram